UW-Madison Box - Frequently Asked Questions (FAQ)

 - Does UW-Madison Box use my legal name or my preferred name in my profile?

-- How much quota am I given?
+- How much quota or file storage space am I given?

 - How do I recover a deleted item?